oscardoudou/yelp-camp/readme.md

 | tcp      |           |   8080    |          | 3000      |

 to reach `192.168.1.100:3000` in vm, we just hit `127.0.0.1:8080` on host machine browser

+## learning curve been through, switch strategy from developing on local linux VM(baker/vagrant) to developing on local machine(OSX)
+1. don't know why current baker file can't preinstall node docker ansible on VM, it is possible to write script to install all of them, but it doesn't make sense to keep using baker any more, since the advantage to use it is one line in baker yml would install node or docker, now it lost this feature somehow, plus we need docker-compose as well, which is seperate from docker
+2. try generic vagrant, spend lots of time figuring out difference between provisioner and provider.
+Now I know we should use provisoner since we are still using VM not docker.
+But we only have provisoner for ansible and docker, no provisioner for docker-compose.
+At this point write a script to install docker-compose is not hard, it is just again if we wrote script to achieve this, why we use vagrant.
+3. rather than run docker on VM, I try to make docker run directly on my mac .
+Although former one does have attracting advantage, one most promising pros is the development environment would work on all machine as long as you could virtualize a VM.

+ps: port forwarding of guest VM to host mache is one big take-out from those failed trial as well as bridge/nat mode and funny bug found towards our router

+## run multiple container via docker-compose.yml (really time consuming experiment)
+1. after reading the tutorial people wrote based on some simple app.
+I tried to applied those changes to my existe campground app
+2. service sequence in docker-compose file matter if no `- depends` exist in docker-compose.yml
+3. but those sequence only indicate start sequence, doesn't guarantee the first start one ready by the time second start
+4. company's database is always there, there is no trouble waiting database ready to connect.
+But since our database is running from a container just spinned up, you have to make sure database container ready to connect before your web app trying to connect, otherwise you got connection refused error.
+5. sometimes you got unable to unlink mongo-27017.sock, don't really now how to solve it. try to add command argument in docker-compose to delete /tmp/mongo-27017.sock, but it say no such file.
+6. try add wait script to check connection ready. container built from node and mongod image, doesn't even have a netstat command! replace the last stmt in dockerfile with a script just never for me.
+Last time microservice, I fail to substitute the npm start with a script either.
+Pretty much stuck with npm start.
+7. finally figure out need a waiting before mongoose.connect instead of app.listen
+8. pure settimeout doesn't work, need await async